predict-legacy/PredictIO-Android/README.md

 ### Example
 Add your SDK API key in manifest file of sample project and run the project for quick demo.

+### Demo App
+If you want to see the SDK working live without writing any code, check out the predict.io [Demo App] (https://play.google.com/store/apps/details?id=io.predict.demo) available in the Google Play Store.

 ## API Documentation
 For a complete reference of the API, please check out our [API documentation and usage guide](https://github.com/predict-io/PredictIO-Android/wiki/API-Documentation-&-Usage-Guide).